klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (d) Motion to suspend proceedings without a temporary restraining order or injunction issued by a higher court;

-- (e) Motion for extension of time to file pleadings, affidavits or any other papers, except a motion for extension to file an answer as provided by **§11, Rule 11; and
+- (e) Motion for extension of time to file pleadings, affidavits or any other papers, except a motion for extension to file an answer as provided by Section 11, Rule 11; and

 - (f) Motion for postponement intended for delay, except if it is based on acts of God, force majeure or physical inability of the witness to appear and testify.
 If the motion is granted based on such exceptions, the moving party shall be warned that the presentation of its evidence must still be terminated on the dates previously agreed upon.**

-A motion for postponement, whether written or oral, shall, at all times, be accompanied by the original official receipt from the office of the clerk of court evidencing payment of the postponement fee under **§21(b), Rule 141, to be submitted either at the time of the filing of said motion or not later than the next hearing date.
-The clerk of court shall not accept the motion unless accompanied by the original receipt.**
+A motion for postponement, whether written or oral, shall, at all times, be accompanied by the original official receipt from the office of the clerk of court evidencing payment of the postponement fee under Section 21(b), Rule 141, to be submitted either at the time of the filing of said motion or not later than the next hearing date.
+The clerk of court shall not accept the motion unless accompanied by the original receipt.

-Section.
-13. Dismissal with prejudice.
+**§13.
+Dismissal with prejudice.**

 Subject to the right of appeal, an order granting a motion to dismiss or an affirmative defense that the cause of action is barred by a prior judgment or by the statute of limitations; that the claim or demand set forth in the plaintiffs pleading has been paid, waived, abandoned or otherwise extinguished; or that the claim on which the action is founded is unenforceable under the provisions of the statute of frauds, shall bar the refiling of the same action or claim.

 <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 16 MOTION TO DISMISS </p>

 [Provisions either deleted or transposed]

 <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 17 DISMISSAL OF ACTIONS </p>

 **§1.
 Dismissal upon notice by plaintiff.**